-Atlanta mayor’s ties to predecessor could damage VP chances
+Atlanta mayor’s ties to predecessor could damage her VP chances

 “She has shown, on the one hand, loyalty to that relationship,” former city council president Ceasar Mitchell said.
 “But on the other hand, she took steps to at least try to convey to people that she was addressing some of the issues that obviously were being laid squarely at the prior administration’s doorstep,” which included creating an inspector general’s office to “root out misconduct” in the government, the city said in a press release.

-Bottoms served on the Atlanta city council while Reed was mayor and he appointed her to run the Atlanta Fulton County Recreation Authority (AFCRA) simultaneously, something that was seen as a conflict of interest by some as the jobs served different constituencies, according to ABC.
+Bottoms served on the Atlanta city council while Reed was mayor and he appointed her in 2015 to run the Atlanta Fulton County Recreation Authority (AFCRA) simultaneously, something that was seen as a conflict of interest by some, as the jobs served different constituencies, according to ABC News.

-“The Authority is a separate agency, and prior to acceptance of the position, the City Ethics office confirmed that it was permissible to accept the position, as long as then Councilmember Bottoms recused herself from any related votes, which she did,” a spokesperson for Bottoms told ABC.
+“The Authority is a separate agency, and prior to acceptance of the position, the City Ethics office confirmed that it was permissible to accept the position, as long as then Councilmember Bottoms recused herself from any related votes, which she did,” a spokesperson for Bottoms told ABC News.

 In 2017, Bottoms beat a crowded field of 10 mayoral candidates likely with the help of Reed’s endorsement and promise “to do everything I can to make sure this woman wins.”